jepez90/holberton-system_engineering-devops/0x00-shell_basics/README.md

-# 0X00-shell_basics
+# Project 0X00-shell_basics in Holberton
-files in this folder
+## files in this folder

+1. first